yunhao-qian/Othello-AlphaZero/README.md

 ## Installation

-This project is organized into two packages: `othello_mcts` (located in the `cpp` subdirectory) containing the C++ MCTS implementation, and `othello_alphazero` (in the `python` subdirectory) housing the remaining Python-based components.
+This project is organized into two packages: `othello-mcts` (located in the `cpp` subdirectory) containing the C++ MCTS implementation, and `othello-alphazero` (in the `python` subdirectory) housing the remaining Python-based components.
 To install these packages, clone the repository and run:

 ```bash
 cd /path/to/Othello-AlphaZero
 pip install ./cpp
 pip install ./python
 ```

+The `othello-mcts` package requires LibTorch as a build dependency, which is included with the `torch` package.
+If PyTorch is built with CUDA support, the necessary CUDA libraries must also be available.

+The `othello-alphazero` package depends on:

+- The locally built `othello-mcts`
+- `numpy`
+- `torch`
+- `tqdm`

+If you want to control the versions of these dependencies, install them beforehand.

 ## Usage